giuliop/HermesVault/README.md

 #### Nullifiers

 Nullifiers are needed to prevent a deposit to be withdrawn from twice.
-Eventually up to over 4 billion nullifiers need to be stored on-chain (using boxes) and paid by the application using a 32 level merkle tree; this is one reason why the application needs to charge a fee.
+With a 32 level merkle tree, eventually up to over 4 billion nullifiers need to be stored on-chain (using boxes) and paid by the application; this is one reason why the application needs to charge a fee.

 #### Roots